 Other areas you can cover in your ACD could be around what will happen with your pets, whether you still wish to go on holidays, what will happen to any employment or volunteering duties, preferences on personal grooming and dress standards, and support of ongoing relationships.

 Sometimes, there are extreme emergency situations that could affect your life and you may decide to put a ‘do not resuscitate’ stipulation in your Advance Care Directive.

-It's hard to ask your family to follow such a strong direction, but there can be a strong reason behind why someone would not want to be resuscitated.
+It’s hard to ask your family to follow such a strong direction, but there can be strong reasons behind why you would not want to be resuscitated.

 Even your preferences around life-sustaining treatment should be identified in your ACD.